 Present Alternative Scenarios to the Public

 In this phase of public engagement, the community reviews the results of the alternative scenario evaluations, gives their feedback and preferences, and helps identify effective policies or actions to achieve community goals.
 That public input, along with the evaluations of the alternative scenarios, will inform the development of the preferred scenario.

-Compare and present results evaluation based on how they performed against the criteria established in Step 2, such as GHG emissions, housing, economy, and transportation.
-Use techniques described in Step 5 to communicate the criteria in understandable and relevant ways (e.g., annual fuel costs per family versus VMT per capita).
+- Present Key Evaluation Criteria Choices in a Relevant Way: Use techniques described in Step 5 to communicate the criteria in understandable and relevant ways (e.g., annual fuel costs per family versus VMT per capita).

-Use a Range of Methods for Informative Engagement
+- Use a Range of Methods for Informative Engagement:

 - Summary materials, such as brochures, newsletters, websites, forums, open houses and short videos are common formats for presenting alternative scenarios and their core strategies.

 Role of a Preferred Scenario